kavli-ntnu/dj-docs/docs/imaging/basics.rst

     * If you already have a suite2p folder in that location, move it to another folder if you want to keep it, or delete it.
     * Click *RUN SUITE2P* (the panel below will show the analysis progress and let you know when it's finished).
     * The analysis output will automatically load into the suite2p GUI where you can evaluate it.
-* When you are happy with your modified options, make this new options file available in the imaging web GUI by uploading it under *Suite2p -> Add Suite2p Options*
+* When you are happy with your modified options, make this new options file available in the imaging web GUI by uploading it under *Imaging -> Suite2p -> Add Suite2p Options*
 * Notify the pipeline to use the new ROIs you've obtained on your data (:ref:`Imaging ingestion change_cell`)